CodeMind: Evaluating Large Language Models for Code Reasoning: Introduction

 Large Language Models (LLMs) have shown emerging abilities in automating different programming tasks.
 However, several studies suggest they struggle to generalize this ability to real-world programs~\cite{du2023classeval,jimenez2023swe} or to tasks that require understanding code logic rather than natural language~\cite{pan2023understanding,min2023beyond}.
 This is mainly because LLMs are trained to associate code generation with natural language specifications, i.e., combine code constructs similar to thousands to millions of examples they have seen while aligning to the requirements specified in the natural language.
 As a result, they inherently have limited abilities to perform broader program analysis tasks or perform reliably when natural language hints do not exist.

 A large body of work has assessed LLMs for reasoning tasks of different modalities \cite{deshpande2021rect,wu2023reasoning,miceli2023larger,bubeck2023sparks,wang2023mathcoder,imani2023mathprompter,luo2023wizardmath,huang2023lvlms,valmeekam2022large,min2023beyond}, including natural language, visual data, math, and logic.
-Recently, code reasoning has become a popular evaluation strategy for assessing LLMs. \crux~\cite{gu2024cruxeval} is a benchmark of synthetically generated simple Python programs and corresponding input/output pairs, focusing on evaluating the abilities of LLMs in input and output predictions. \reval~\cite{chen2024reasoning} is a framework to assess the abilities of LLMs in predicting dynamic execution properties such as output prediction, branch prediction, and intermediate variable value prediction.
-None of the prior techniques focus on \emph{implicit} code reasoning, i.e., designing tasks, metrics, and experiments assessing whether LLMs incorporate explicit reasoning about code execution when performing other programming tasks.
+Recently, code reasoning, the ability of the models to understand code semantics and incorporate that in their decision-making, has become a popular evaluation strategy for assessing LLMs. \crux~\cite{gu2024cruxeval} is a benchmark of synthetically generated simple Python programs and corresponding input/output pairs, focusing on evaluating the abilities of LLMs in input and output predictions. \reval~\cite{chen2024reasoning} is a framework to assess the abilities of LLMs in predicting dynamic execution properties such as output prediction, branch prediction, and intermediate variable value prediction.
+Beyond explicitly focusing on code execution, there also exist tasks that require LLMs to \emph{implicitly} apply their understanding of code execution.
+Without such reasoning, correct code produced by LLMs may simply reflect overfitting to benchmarks, superficial pattern matching, or data contamination.
+For instance, in code synthesis, models are always provided with test cases that serve as specifications of the expected input-output behavior.
+Without an accurate understanding of how the test cases would be executed, it is unlikely that the model can synthesize code that fully satisfies the intended functionality.
+This emphasizes the importance of execution-aware reasoning, even in tasks where such reasoning is not explicitly prompted.

+\major{Agentic systems, although equipped with external tools, still may need to reason about code execution to properly localize or edit a patch, prior to any tool usage.
+In Figure~\ref{fig:agent_thought}, we present an example\footnote{The complete trajectory can be found in \cite{sweagent_traj}.} where SWE-agent~\cite{yang2024swe} internally simulates the program’s execution behavior before applying a code edit, even though such step-by-step execution reasoning \emph{is not explicitly requested} by the system prompt.} \major{In fact,} none of the prior techniques focus on \emph{implicit} code reasoning, i.e., designing tasks, metrics, and experiments assessing whether LLMs incorporate explicit reasoning about code execution when performing other programming tasks.